Rambalac/ACDDokanNet/Readme.md

 * File/folders move/rename - done

 Still there are issues.
-* Moving files from Cloud Drive can show security dialogs about files from bad place.
+* Moving files from Amazon Cloud Drive can show security dialogs about files from bad place.
 * Explorer does not accept names for renaming longer 8 symbols.

 ### 2015-12-14